 If you’re not on Pinterest and still want to share, you can share on Facebook, Twitter, or anywhere else you like!

 Have you signed up for my email newsletter?
 If not, you can do that below.
-I have all sorts of exclusive content just for newsletter subscribers, and I’d love for you to join.
+I have all sorts of exclusive content just for newsletter subscribers as well as a free ebook, and I’d love for you to join.
 Happy Cooking!

 This easy Pesto di Basilico is versatile, fresh, and so delicious.
 It's great on almost anything!